Jimfarrugia/theme-switcher/README.md

   - source placeholder values from `~/.config/starship/themes/theme_name.sh`
   - expand placeholder variables in template with values (using envsubst)
   - save result as `~/.config/starship.toml` (overwriting existing)

+## Hyprland

+- [x] Tokyo Night
+- [x] Dracula

+Hyprland and it's sister apps support directly sourcing `.conf` files in their configs.

+New themes can be added to the appropriate directory within the `hypr/themes/` directory. (eg. `/hypr/themes/hyprland`)

+Hyprland's theme file is sourced into the parent config file just like all the other inclusions.

+`apply_hyprland_theme.sh "theme_name"`
+  - overwrite `hypr/themes/hyprland/current_theme.conf` in the config directory with new theme file from the same directory.

+## Hyprlock

+- [x] Tokyo Night
+- [x] Dracula

+Hyprland and it's sister apps support directly sourcing `.conf` files in their configs.

+New themes can be added to the appropriate directory within the `hypr/themes/` directory. (eg. `/hypr/themes/hyprlock`)

+Hyprland's theme file is sourced into the parent config file just like all the other inclusions.

+`apply_hyprlock_theme.sh "theme_name"`
+  - overwrite `hypr/themes/hyprlock/current_theme.conf` in the config directory with new theme file from the same directory.

+## dunst

+- [ ] Tokyo Night
+- [ ] Dracula